BearHanded/trait-templates/README.md

 As the Contest deadline approached, Guild Wars 2 rehauled it's trait and build system for the introduction of specializations, and the app was abandoned.
 It would have required a complete rewrite and scrape of the gw2 wiki.

-The app was still a worthwhile project to practice jquery.
+The app was still a worthwhile project to practice jquery and some python scripting.